 We welcome any dialogue with the civilian population, as only dialogue ultimately, we believe, will be able to solve this conflict.

+Mr. Tiersky.
 Thank you.

-TIERSKY: Thank you.
 I'd like to ask if anyone in the audience would like to ask Mr. Hug a question at this time.